-The 13 stone alignments in the rest of Scotland are situated beyond the main clusters.
+The 11 stone alignments in the rest of Scotland are situated beyond the main clusters.
 These isolated examples unsurprisingly vary considerably, but all consist of at least three stones aligned along a common axis.
-The alignments at Brodgar Farm and Broomend of Crichie are directly associated with henges whilst three at Torhousekie are situated close to stone circles.
+The alignments at Broomend of Crichie are directly associated with a henge whilst two at Torhousekie are situated close to a stone circle.
 Indeed one of them is in the centre of a stone circle.
 In common with the identified Scottish regions the stones comprising the alignments are generally large.

 Interactive map showing the distribution of stone rows in the rest of Scotland.

 Rest of Scotland stone alignments at a glimpse